jmarin/func-prog-scala/docs/futures.md

 The bottom line is that in its current form, the `JVM` uses native threads, which are very efficient but must be treated as a scarce resource that needs to be carefully managed in order to extract the maximum and most efficient performance from our systems.

 In contrast, let's take a very brief look at the threading model for `JavaScript` and `Python`.
 In the case of `JavaScript`, concurrency is achieved by leveraging event loops (see below). `Python` offers some options, but none of them are optimal due to lack of native support for a multithreaded runtime and they feel very primitive and cumbersome when compared to a real multithreaded language (which is usually also compiled and thus further optimized). `Python` threads are cooperative, which means that the runtime divides its attention between them.
-This approach is not recommended for CPU intensive work (i.e. calculating hash functions).
+This approach is not recommended for CPU intensive work.
 The other way in which `Python` can execute functions concurrently is by using `async`, which also uses cooperative multitasking on a single thread.
+This means there is no real support for parallelism, in part due to the imposed `Global Interpreter Lock` on the runtime which forces a single thread of execution.
+If your computer has 64 cores, `Python` won't take advantage of them natively.

-This means there is no real support for parallelism.
-Also, Python as a runtime is notoriously slow (don't take my word for it; look up some of the benchmarks out there).
+For these and other reasons, the `Python` runtime is notoriously slow, among the worst performers of the mainstream languages (please don't take my word for it; look up some of the benchmarks out there).
+Many `Python` libraries are wrapping native libraries written in `C`, which allow them to have very good performance.
+At this stage we've crossed into the world of native compiled code, which is another thing altogether.

 In contrast, the `JVM` threading model allows for both concurrency and parallelism within the same application, if necessary, as we will see below.

 ---